step-/i18n-table/README.md

 ```

 The function name, that is `i18n_table`, must be either the first word in a line or the second word when the first word is `function`.
-Each variable name, like `i18n_hello` in the example above, must start with `i18n_`.
-The rest of the name is your choice.
-I like to use something descriptive of the English text but any valid identifier will do.
+Variable identifiers, like `i18n_hello` in the example above, must start with `i18n_`

+Note your script _can_ still (occasionally) call `gettext` directly.
+You script will benefit as long as the bulk of your localization strings is defined within `i18n_table`.
-It is worth mentioning that your script _can_ also call `gettext` directly.
-You are not required to move _all_ localization strings to your `i18n_table` function.
-For instance, if you need `ngettext` or `eval_gettext` it might be easier to define the corresponding strings outside `i18n_table`.
-There are ways to reframe even `ngettext` and `eval_gettext` into the i18n\_table method but the extra work required may not be worth the effort.
+For instance, if you need `ngettext` it might be easier to define the corresponding strings outside `i18n_table`.
+There are ways to reframe even `ngettext` to this framework but the extra work may not be worth the effort.

-If you want to split localization resources into multiple groups, define and call an `i18n_table` function for each group because the extraction tool looks for that name specifically.
+If you want to split localization resources into multiple files, define and call an `i18n_table` function in each file because the extraction tool looks specifically for that name.

-**Side note: bash arrays**
+### Bash Notes

-Here is magic sauce to read all strings into a bash array¹'²:
+Here is an example of how to read all strings into a bash array.

 ```sh
 typeset -a i18n_array